TorontoDeepLearning/convnet/examples/data_prep/README.md

 HDF5 file is probably the fastest way for the code to access it during training.
 This is also the default format used for writing out features and storing model parameters.

 #### Storing images in HDF5 files.
-ConvNet includes `jpeg2hdf5` : a useful tool to extract JPEG images into an HDF5 file.
+ConvNet provides `jpeg2hdf5` : a useful tool to extract JPEG images into an HDF5 file.

 For example,
 ```